drew5494/Twitter2Bluesky/README.md

 ```
 Use a browser extension to download cookies from your Twitter account.
 Save the cookies in a file named cookie.json and place it in the same directory as the scripts.

-Run the cookie_generator.py script to create a login file compatible with Twikit.
+Run the cookie_generator.py script to generate a login file.

-Replace `target-twitter-screen-name` in the script with the desired Twitter username, and replace `your-bluesky-username` and `your-bluesky-password` with your Bluesky account credentials.
+Run the twitter2bluesky.py script and follow the command-line instructions.

-Run the twitter2bluesky.py script to fetch the latest tweets and post them!
+You may use either BeautifulSoup or Open Graph Scraper (Node.js)

 ## Checklist
 - [X] Implement Twitter monitoring using twikit.